MiczFlor/RPi-Jukebox-RFID/docs/MANUAL.md

 # <a name="faq"></a>Troubleshooting / FAQ

+## The web app isn't showing up

+If you have the webserver `apache` running on your Pi when installing Phoniebox, the web app is not showing.
+Unistall `apache` to fix this.
+Phoniebox is using the webserver `lighttpd`.

 ## The album covers are not displayed in the web app

 If your audio folder contains a file called `cover.jpg` (lowercase!) it will be displayed in the web app above the player controls.